Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 \subsection{Hyperbolic space}

 The reference Riemannian manifold in the context under consideration is hyperbolic space.
-Unless stated otherwise we will use the Poincar\'e ball model where hyperbolic space $\bH^n$ is described as the unit ball $B_1(0)$ centered at the origin in $\bR^n$ equipped with the metric
+Unless stated otherwise we will use the Poincar\'e ball model.
+In the ball model, Hyperbolic space $\bH^n$ is described as the unit ball $B_1(0)$ centered at the origin in $\bR^n$ equipped with the metric

 where $\delta$ denotes the Euclidean metric on $\bR^n$ and the function $\rho$ is defined by